JanosevicRa177/JSD-Tim-2/README.md

   To run the game you need to download the github repository and set builtin interpreter from the program, to do this easiest way is to use pycharm, go to **File** then **Settings** after that go to **Add Interpreter** and add interpreter from folder **JSD-Tim-2** needed requirements of packages can be found in **requirements.txt** file.

+  Other way to run application is to install application as package using "pip install https://github.com/JanosevicRa177/JSD-Tim-2/archive/main.zip", after that we can import and use code from the package.
+Game can be run with terminal command "gme-run".

   ## DSL Specification

   ### Main program